ibm-cloud-docs/EventStreams/eventstreams127.md

 # Connecting to {{site.data.keyword.messagehub}}
 {: #connecting}

-The way you connect to {{site.data.keyword.messagehub}} varies depending on whether you're connecting from a Cloud Foundry application or from any other client.
-You need to collect two pieces of information to connect to any of {{site.data.keyword.messagehub}}'s APIs:
+The way you connect to {{site.data.keyword.messagehub}} varies depending on whether you're application is running natively or as a Cloud Foundry application.
+However, in both cases two pieces of information are required:
 {: shortdesc}

 * The endpoint URLs for the APIs